EnricoMazzu/Biometric-Auth-Compat/README.md

 With jetpack, Google provide a library named androidx.biometric:
 "*On devices running P and above, this will show a system-provided authentication prompt, using a device's supported biometric (fingerprint, iris, face, etc).
 On devices before P, this will show a dialog prompting for fingerprint authentication.
 The prompt will persist across orientation changes unless explicitly canceled by the client.
 For security reasons, the prompt will automatically dismiss when the activity is no longer in the foreground.*"

-Sounds good... but with androidx.biometric:
+Sounds good... but androidx.biometric:
- - require AndroidX in your project
+ - requires AndroidX in your project
- - is currently an alpha (not ready for production)
+ - it's currently an alpha (not ready for production)
  - It doesn't work well on android sdk 23

-This project want to have the same flexibility and features of androidx.biometric, but with support to currently large used compat library (and in the future the possibility to switch to android.x without change your code)
+This project aims to have the same flexibility and features of androidx.biometric, but with the support of currently large used compat library (and in the next future the possibility to switch to android.x without changing your code)

 References:
 UI and callback originally inspired by